rocksyne/MHParsNet/README.md

 # Multi-Human Parsing Network (MHParsNet)

-This work has been accepted in the IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP)-2024 conference.
+This work has been accepted at the IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP)-2024 conference.

 ```
 @INPROCEEDINGS{10447796,